-Footrot in sheep and goats: a case study
+Footrot in sheep and goats: A case study

 Research output: Contribution to journalArticlepeer-review